sonnyachten/HeNCler/README.md

 ### Download

-First, navigate to the unzipped directory and install required python packages with the provided `requirements.txt` file.
+First, navigate to the unzipped directory and prepare your environment.
 This is explained in the following section.

 ### Install packages in conda environment